svjack/OminiControl/README.md

     <p><strong>Prompt:</strong> This item, a charming doll, nestles in a plush bed surrounded by colorful pillows in a pastel-colored bedroom.
 Its velvety fabric feels luxuriously soft, while its downy-stuffed limbs offer a huggable plumpness.
 A gentle breeze from the open window rustles sheer curtains, casting delicate light patterns on the floor.
 A small wooden nightstand holds a tiny lamp, casting a warm glow.
 The room's faint lavender scent and the distant clock's soft hum create a tranquil ambiance.</p>
   </div>

-# Use LTX Video I2V to make video (https://github.com/svjack/LTX-Video)
+# Use LTX Video I2V to make Genshin Impact product video (https://github.com/svjack/LTX-Video)

 ## Bat_card_LTX_Video.mp4
 <div style="margin-bottom: 10px;">